Aatitkarki/scriptByAatit/README.md

 3) Export script to your PATH environment variable

-Copy the path of the script
+Copy the path of the script using pwd
 ```
 $ pwd
 ```